Sharonne24/donation-platform/README.md

 ### Solution

 The SNEP project aims to raise funds by encouraging repeat donations.
 The goal is to create a platform that allows users to make regular donations to charities dedicated to providing these essential supplies.
 Users can set up automated repeat donations, such as monthly contributions.
 The platform also allows donors to choose whether they want to remain anonymous and offers reminders to ensure consistent support.
-Donations can be made through various payment services like PayPal and Stripe.
+Donations can be made through various payment services like PayPal.

 ## Team